 - Clothing and equipment – Any costs associated with clothing and equipment required for work may be reimbursed.

-To claim the expenses above, workers must have an agreement in place with their agency, and the expenses will be added to the worker’s salary – just like permanent employees.
-These are called chargeable expenses, and compliant umbrella companies should not process these directly.
+To claim the expenses above, workers must have an agreement with their agency.
+The expenses will be added to the worker’s salary—just like permanent employees.

-Workers not subject to SDC can still claim tax relief on travel and subsistence expenses because they are considered mobile workers.
 These workers can also claim the additional expenses listed above (the ones that workers subject to SDC could potentially be eligible for).

 An umbrella company promoting expenses is almost certainly worth avoiding at all costs

-The 2016 SDC legislation effectively stopped umbrella employees from having access to tax relief on travel and subsistence expenses.
 However, this hasn’t stopped some unethical payroll providers from promoting the fact they’ll process expense claims efficiently and with little objection.
-Any umbrella company that does this should be avoided at all costs because they are almost certainly behaving unethically.

 Anyone who uses a non-compliant umbrella company (possibly a tax avoidance scheme or disguised remuneration arrangement) could be in serious trouble with HMRC in the future and face life-changing penalties.
 It’s not worth the risk.